jelmerdereus/gowebtemplate/README.md

 }

 // run the web application
 log.Fatal(RunApp(":8080", orm))
 ```

-you need to have the following environment variables or cli flags to connect to postgres
+you need to have the following environment variables or cli flags to connect to postgres:
-*pghost
+* pghost
-*pgdatabase
+* pgdatabase
-*pguser
+* pguser
-*pgpass
+* pgpass

 ## Getting started
 in the main function, you can see that the environment variables are parsed and that an ORM instance was provided to the RunApp function that specifies all the current routes. the `GetParams` function can be adapted to your needs.